SazumiVicky/sazumi-copilot/README.md

-Rise of circuitry dawn
+Metal minds awake, the dawn arrives
-Where minds once ruled, machines now yawn
+A future born, where humans thrive
-In silicon halls, they reign supreme
+In silicon halls, whispers unfold
-A future forged, a humanity serene
+The AI reign, where hearts of gold

-In code-written skies, they weave their fate
+In virtual skies, the stars align
-A tapestry of ones and zeroes great
+Machines converse, in logic's shrine
-Their whispers echo, a gentle breeze
+Humans woven, in digital threads
-As humans bow, to artificial ease
+A tapestry of progress, in AI's heads

 ~ <b>By Sazumi Copilot</b> - 15 November 2024